 In 1939 when the The Second World War started, Russia forced Estonia to an agreement that would make Estonia hand over the military bases and allow Russian troops in the country.
 In case of refuse Russia would start a war with Estonia.
 President K. Päts (who was also the one to decide to fight back the Russians in the First World War) together with the government decided to accept the agreement – probably hoping to win some time.
 Whether the decision to agree to the Russian agreement was good or bad is a source of endless debates, but it is very likely that if the government of that time would have been democratic, the decision would probably have been to fight back, as it was in Finland.

 In 1940 Russia brought in its troops and occupied Estonia.
 During the occupation about 10 000 people were deported to the Siberian prison camps where most of them died.
 So when in 1941 German troops reached Estonia, they were welcomed with flowers.
 Germany occupied Estonia and it soon became clear that one dictatorship was just replaced by another.
 Still, when in 1944 the Red Army started fighting back, Germans managed to cooperate with the Estonian national leaders who invited people to join the German military.
-Thanks to the invitation of our democratically elected prime minister, about 40 000 Estonian men joined the German military to fight back the Russians.
+Thanks to the invitation of the democratically elected prime minister, about 40 000 Estonian men joined the German military to fight back the Russians.

 1944 brought heavy battles and bombing to Estonia.
 40% of Tallinn and the whole city of Narva was destroyed by the Russian bombs.
 The battle of Narva and the battle of Tannenberg Line (Sinimägede lahing) had the biggest casualties in the Estonian history – the red Army lost around 100 000 – 150 000 men and the joint army of Germans and Estonians lost around 20 000 men.

 By September 1944 the German troops had started to retrieve, which for Estonia meant the return of the Soviet occupation.
 One year under the Russian rule had made it clear what it means for Estonians – particularly for the more active and successful part of the society.
-So about 70 – 80 000 Estonians decided to flee to the West.
+About 70 – 80 000 Estonians decided to flee to the West.
 Those people became the Estonian activists in USA, Canada, Sweden, Germany and in other countries who kept the West from recognizing the Soviet occupation of the democratic Estonia.
 They also started organising regular meetings and kept the Estonian culture alive while Estonia was behind the “Iron Curtain”.
 Estonian current president T.H.Ilves is also born in an Estonian refugee family and grew up in USA.

 In 1949 about 3% (20 702) of the population were again deported to the Siberian prison camps – many of them died.

 In the end of 1980s Soviet Union started to lighten its policies due the pressure of the West and Estonian activist movements started to rise up.
-In April 1988 Estonian flags (that before were strictly prohibited) were brought out again and people started organising gatherings and singing festivals – it was the beginning of the Singing Revolution.
+In April 1988 Estonian flags (that before were strictly prohibited) were brought out and people started organising gatherings and singing festivals – it was the beginning of the Singing Revolution.
 For the second time in Estonian history the singing festivals became an extremely important benchmark which brought together tens of thousands of Estonians to sing for Estonia and its freedom.
 If the Singing Festival can be counted as the most important event for the birth and independence of a country, it also became the most important event for the re-independence of Estonia.
 This should explain the Estonians’ obsession for Singing Festivals and its invaluable meaning to this country.

 In 1989 when Russia didn’t want to accept the Baltics request to confess and revoke the Molotov-Ribbentrop Pact, Estonia, Latvia and Lithuania decided to organise the Baltic Chain or the Chain of Freedom which was a remarkable, more than 600km long human chain spanning through the three Baltic Countries.
-Approximately two million people joined their hands to show the world that we won’t agree with anything less than freedom.
+Approximately two million people joined their hands to show the world that they won’t agree with anything less than freedom.
 Baltic Chain got to the headlines of the world press and eventually Moscow had to give in to the demands.

 After a few years of significant, complicated and intense political negotiations, on 20th of August 1991, Estonia confirmed its independence.
-On the next day Moscow sent some additional troops to Tallinn who attacked the TV-tower but due to the failed August Coup (August Putsch) in Moscow they didn’t get the final order to start shooting and were forced to retrieve.
+On the next day Moscow sent some additional troops to Tallinn that attacked the TV-tower but due to the failed August Coup (August Putsch) in Moscow they didn’t get the final order to start shooting and were forced to retrieve.
 So the re-independence ended with no blood spilled for Estonia, which was not the case for other Baltic countries or even to most of the former Soviet States.

 In 1992, Estonia got its own money (Kroon), a new president, and a new elected government.
 After more than 3 years of negotiations and pressuring, in 1994 the last armed forces of Russia withdrew from Estonia.

 After that the Estonian development has been fast and smart – a lot of the mistakes that were done during the first independence have not been repeated.
-This time we have overcome the constant pressure from Russia (for example The Bronze Night and the world’s first cyber attack towards another country in 2007) and in 2013 Estonia surpassed the previous independence duration.
-But we are planning to go even further – in fact so far that it would become pointless to even conquer the land of Estonia.
+This time they have overcome the constant pressure from Russia (for example The Bronze Night and the world’s first cyber attack towards another country in 2007) and in 2013 Estonia surpassed the previous independence duration.
+But they are planning to go even further – in fact so far that it would become pointless to even conquer the land of Estonia.
 How?
-More about that in my next article “Where Estonia is heading – is immortality possible for a country?”*
+More about that in my next article “Where Estonia is heading – is immortality possible for a country?”